 The major extensions that we made are as follows:

-We extend AML (presented in ESEC/FSE 2015) to NetAML.
-In the nutshell, we optimize the integrator component of NetAML by developing an adaptive learning procedure based on Newton update with our customized convex loss function.
-Details of NetAML’s integrator are shown Section 3.1, 3.2, and 3.3.
+We extend AML (presented in ESEC/FSE 2015) to NetML.
+In the nutshell, we optimize the integrator component of AML by developing a new adaptive learning procedure based on Newton update and a customized convex loss function.
+Details of NetML’s integrator component are provided in Sections 3.1, 3.2, and 3.3.

-We include two additional graph construction modules to NetML that server to compute similarities between bug reports and methods, and between two different methods.
-Details of these modules are discussed in Section 3.5.
+We introduce two new components in NetML that compute similarities between bug reports and methods, and between two different methods.
+Details of these modules are presented in Section 3.5.

-We revise Section 4 (Experiments) to present experiment results demonstrating the effectiveness of NetAML in various settings.
+We revise Section 4 (Experiments) to present experiment results demonstrating the effectiveness of NetML in various settings.
 We also include a comparison between NetML and AML as well as other baselines.
-NetAML outperforms the best performing baselines by up to 48.39% in terms of the number of bugs successfully localized when a developer inspects the top 1 methods.
+NetML outperforms the best performing baselines (i.e., AML) by up to 48.39% in terms of the number of bugs successfully localized when a developer inspects the top 1 methods.

-Page-wise, the paper has been extended from 12 pages to 15 (in double column format).
-We believe we have extended the conference paper substantially (by 25%).
+Aside from the above major extensions, we have also revised many sections to improve the exposition of the paper.
+We believe we have extended the conference paper substantially (by more than 30%).

 Thank you for considering our paper for publication.